epsrc-abcd/abcd-website/event/README.md

      compared to session types?

 >> **Interaction with specific language features**, such as exceptions,
-     transactions, and other effects.

->> **Dynamic vs. static typing.** Gradual and dynamic session typing.
+     and other effects; transactions and error recovery; concurrency features like actors or futures.

 >> **Unfamiliar application areas** that showcase the wide applicability
      of behavioural types.
 Possible ideas include computer games; online knowledge-sharing engines such as Stack Exchange; workflow systems such as EasyChair.
-Examples of common architectures or system designs that are not easily captured by existing behavioural type systems are also of interest.
+Examples of architectures or system designs that are not easily captured by existing behavioural type systems are also of interest.

 >> **IDE and editor features** specific to languages with behavioural
      typing, such as type-directed code completion and syntax